sa-lee/easel/gg.md

 - each layer is independent (so aesthetics need to be specified for each layer) - once a plot is ready each layer can be meshed then rendered

+Each plot is lazily created (the input tibble is only modified upon rendering)

 ``` r
 library(easel)
 # simple scatter plot